rsaarelm/idm/README.md

   is used for the rows, the section format printing for tuples will kick in when serializing the table and you will end up with weird-looking results.

+* The `_contents` value for a struct can not be another struct with named fields, because these cannot be syntactically distinguished from the fields of the parent struct.
+You usually want it to be a map type.

 ## License

 IDM is dual-licensed under Apache-2.0 and MIT.